EthanC-YX/About-myself/README.md

-# About-myself
+# About Me
-Here is a short intro to myself.
+Here is a short intro to myself:

+- I enjoy learning new programming languages

+- I can work well with others or alone

+- I am receptive to feedback